How does photography become art? Here are more answers from the best fine art photographers.

 From South Korea, Bang Sangyeok, a.k.a Bang Rang is among the fine art photographers who have been making volatile portraits of women, friends, and lovers who matter greatly to him.
 They’re not standard portraits—never what you’d expect.
 But in their grittiness and power, you’ll find work that looks like nothing else.

 Born 1985 in Szczecin, Poland, Tomasz Lazar is an independent and one of the more prominent fine art photographers; a graduate of the West Pomeranian University of Technology, Faculty of Computer Science and Information Technology.
 His work has been published in newspapers and magazines such as the New York Times, Newsweek International, Sunday Times Magazine, New Yorker and Los Angeles Times.
 Since 2011, he is a member of the Un-posed photography group, dealing with street photography.

 David S. Allee

 Shaena Mallett is a freelance photographer, cinematographer, teacher, homesteader, believer.
-There are few things she likes more than having her hands in the soil or wondering a long country road with camera in hand.
+There are a few things she likes more than having her hands in the soil or wondering a long country road with a camera in hand.